Friends often ask me to recommend indie horror films on Netflix Instant. (American Netflix, sorry!) Now I can just send…

-Going MAD is just the beginning...
+Going mad is just the beginning of the terror...

 The residents of a suburban high-rise apartment building are being infected by a strain of parasites that turn them into mindless, sex-crazed fiends out to infect others by the slightest sexual contact.

 I tend to give horror movies a pass when it comes to certain issues including the portrayal of women.
 I don't know why I do this.
 It probably has to do with the fact that I am quite unfamiliar with the genre, and I expect women to be portrayed as stupid yellers who can't walk or run without falling, dial a telephone number because they are so shaken, or get the hell out of a house because they are too busy running up the stairs where they will be trapped.
 So yeah, I don't expect much from the genre.